rickb777/sqlgen2/docs/tags.md

 }
 ```

 There is no auto-detection for these encoding interfaces.
 Use this setting as and when you need it.
+The compiler will tell you if you got it wrong (e.g. the `MyStruct` type was missing one of the required methods).

 ## Check Constraints